What are Medigap Protections?

 The process Medicare supplement companies use to approve or disapprove your application is called medical underwriting.
 However, there are two situations that allow you to apply for coverage without going through medical underwriting.

-The first situation is when you’re first eligible for Medicare Part B and you’re also enrolled in Medicare Part A. this is your individual During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
-OEP starts on January 1 and ends on...
+The first situation is when you’re first eligible for Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. and you’re also enrolled in Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.. this is your individual During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on March 31.
 (OEP).
 It starts as soon as your Part B benefits begin and ends six months later.

 The second situation is when you exercise a trial right or when you lose health insurance through a situation outside of your control.
 This might be because you stop working, and lose your employer group coverage, or because you move.
 These situations, like your OEP, trigger your guaranteed issue rights, and you can’t be turned down, and you won’t be asked health questions.